 3. Verify that the query showing sensitive data results was visible when the "Use Receipt time" checkbox was enabled.

-4. Please Cc an additional administrator on your support request to provide secondary approval.
+4. Please Cc an administrator on the Sumo Logic Org/Account to provide secondary approval.

 3. Delete the data for a specific time range: